Edmund Chisholm Batten: Family

 On 1 August 1843 he married Jemima Chisholm, sister of the Chisholm clan chief, Roderick Chisholm, usually referred to simply as "The Chisholm".
 From 1858, on the death of the clan chief, his sister inherited all titles and estates and from thence onward he was known as Edmund Chisholm Batten.

 From 1858 until 1896 he made annual trips to the Highlands of Scotland with his wife, in the role of visiting the Clan Chisholm.

-They had seven children of whom the most notable was the youngest, who rose to be Admiral Alexander William Chisholm-Batten (1851-1925).
+They had seven children, including Admiral Alexander William Chisholm-Batten.